 Banking and finance: Jiménez de Aréchaga enjoys a dominant presence in the Uruguayan financial community, advising the most relevant players in the market.
 It has a strong capital markets practice, having participated in many of the most prominent recent deals, including issuances of debt securities, future-flows securitisations, project bonds and financial trust vehicles of consumer loans.

 Corporate/M&A: The firm’s international corporate and M&A practice has placed its lawyers at the centre of the most complex and challenging transactions in Uruguay.
 The transactional work includes mergers, spin-offs, stock purchases, and transfers of assets, and is usually interrelated with the labour and tax practices.
 This full-service approach allows us to participate as main actors in major deals that require multidisciplinary attention.
 In this capacity the firm has played a leading role in the landmark acquisition of supermarket chain Tienda Inglesa by a group of purchasers formed by Goldman Sacchs, Klaff Realty and local investors, undoubtedly the most relevant acquisition which took place in Uruguay during 2016.
 Between 2016 and 2018, the firm has also participated in the acquisition of the Vientos de Pastorale wind farm by Bow Power, the Carapé wind farms by SAETA and, more recently, the Melowind wind farm by Atlantica Yield.

 Project finance, energy, oil and gas, natural resources, agribusiness: The firm is second-to-none in a new wave of project finance transactions that have taken centre stage in the Uruguayan market, especially in the energy sector.
 The firm has already participated in the project financing of 15 wind farms, and in the financing and refinancing of two solar photovoltaic plants, as well as in the acquisitions of several operating wind farms.
-It is also in the driving seat in the surge of public-private partnerships, having participated in the first-ever PPP project which carried out the first-ever issuance of project bonds in Uruguay, and the first financing granted by an infrastructure fund sponsored by CAF.
-The firm is currently participating in the issuance of another project bond for the second PPP project launched by the country.
+It is also in the driving seat in the surge of public-private partnerships, having participated in the first two PPP projects in Uruguay’s history, which included the first-ever issuance of project bonds in Uruguay, and the first financing granted by an infrastructure fund sponsored by CAF.
+The firm is currently participating in three more highway PPP projects and the landmark railway PPP Ferrocarril Central Project.
 Finally, the firm has always offered a valuable component of expertise as far as agribusiness and natural resources (forestry, mining, farming) matters are concerned.